-Your credit card can give you quick access to money through a cash advance, but do you know of all the costs involved in taking one?
+A credit card cash advance can give you quick access to money, but do you know how much it’ll cost?

 What is a cash advance?